 I want to create a room with a cathedral ceiling.
 How do I do this?

-When a room's ceiling is pitched rather than flat, it is referred to as either a cathedral or vaulted ceiling.
+When a room's ceiling is pitched rather than flat it is referred to as either a cathedral or vaulted ceiling.
 Cathedral ceilings are the same pitch as the roof and are typically produced by enclosing the bottoms of the roof rafters with a ceiling material.

 Vaulted ceilings, while similar, do not share the same pitch as the roof, and are often framed using scissor trusses.
+If you are interested in a Vaulted Ceiling rather than a Cathedral, please see the Related Articles section below.

 To create a cathedral ceiling

-Note: In order for this method to work, the selected room must have a roof plane built directly above it, rather than a living space on the floor above.
+Note: In order for this method to work, the selected room must have a roof built directly above it, rather than a living space on the floor above.